Derbent: Jewish community

 Jews began to settle in Derbent in ancient times.
 During the Khazars' reign, they played an important part in the life of the city.
-The Jewish traveler Benjamin of Tudela mentions Jews living in Derbent in the 12th century, and Christian traveler Wilhelm of Rubruquis writes about a Jewish community in the 13th century.
+The Jewish traveler Benjamin of Tudela mentions Jews living in Derbent in the 12th century, and Christian traveler William of Rubruck writes about a Jewish community in the 13th century.
 The first mention of Jews in Derbent in modern times is by a German traveler, Adam Olearius, in the 17th century.

 Derbent's Jewry suffered during the wars in the 18th century.
 Nadir Shah of Persia forced many Jews to adopt Islam.
 After the Russian conquest, many Jews of rural Dagestan fled to Derbent, which became the spiritual center of the Mountain Jews.
 The Jewish population numbered 2,200 in 1897 (15% of total population) and 3,500 in 1903.
 In the middle of the 20th century, Jews constituted about a third of the population of Derbent.
 In 1989, there were 13,000 Jews in the city, but most emigrated after the dissolution of the Soviet Union.
 In 2002, there were 2,000 Jews with an active synagogue and community center.
 The chief rabbi of Derbent, Obadiah Isakov, was badly injured in an assassination attempt on July 25, 2013, sparking concerns of further acts of antisemitism targeting the Jewish community.
 In 2016, the Jewish population was down to 1,345.
 In the 2024 Dagestan attacks, a synagogue in Derbent was set on fire by armed gunmen, possibly affiliated with ISIS.